oracle-samples/oaim-sandbox/docs/content/sandbox/configuration/_index.md

 ## ☁️ OCI Configuration (Optional)

 Oracle Cloud Infrastructure (OCI) Object Storage buckets can be used to store documents for embedding and to store the split documents before inserting them in the Oracle Database Vector Store.

+Additionally, OCI GenAI services can be used for both private-cloud based LLM and Embedding Models.

 For more information on configuring OCI, please read about [OCI Configuration](oci_config/).